Sweet potato vs Pumpkin - Health impact and Nutrition Comparison

-Sweet potatoes are more dense in nutrients overall, containing 77% water, whereas pumpkins consist of 92% water.
+Sweet potatoes are denser in nutrients overall, containing 77% water, whereas pumpkins consist of 92% water.

-The average serving size of both of these foods is one cup, chopped in cubes.
-As sweet potatoes are more dense, they weigh a little heavier, resulting in a slightly larger serving size.
+The average serving size of both of these foods is one cup, chopped into cubes.
+As sweet potatoes are denser, they weigh a little heavier, resulting in a slightly larger serving size.

 Sweet potatoes contain almost four times more calories compared to pumpkins.
-A hundred gram serving of sweet potatoes has 86 calories, whilst the same amount of pumpkins contains only 26 calories.
+A hundred gram serving of sweet potatoes has 86 calories, while the same amount of pumpkins contains only 26 calories.

 Protein and Fats